Ankita-klu/sentiment-analysis/PROJECT_REPORT.md

 **What we built:**

-1. ✓ Custom TF-IDF vectorizer with L₂ normalization
+1. [PASS] Custom TF-IDF vectorizer with L₂ normalization
-1. ✓ 3-layer MLP with ReLU and softmax activations
+1. [PASS] 3-layer MLP with ReLU and softmax activations
-1. ✓ Backpropagation with analytical gradient computation
+1. [PASS] Backpropagation with analytical gradient computation
-1. ✓ SGD with momentum and learning rate decay
+1. [PASS] SGD with momentum and learning rate decay
-1. ✓ L2 regularization for overfitting prevention
+1. [PASS] L2 regularization for overfitting prevention
-1. ✓ Gradient checking for mathematical validation
+1. [PASS] Gradient checking for mathematical validation
-1. ✓ Interactive Streamlit dashboard for model analysis
+1. [PASS] Interactive Streamlit dashboard for model analysis

 **Final Performance:**